golift/code.golift.io/examples/MANUAL.md

     title
       Used as the page and html title on the Index page.

-    host
+    host                        required
       Used as the import path host.
-Recommend setting this.
+This must be set.

+    description
+      Displayed as a description paragraph on the index page.

+    logo_url
+      If this is set, the logo is displayed in the index and package templates.
+      Set this to a URI or URL for an image that is used in an img src tag.

     cache_age                   default: 86400
       Cache-Control header max-age value.
 This is how long to tell upstream proxy